alevoski/emf_tools/README.md

 sudo minicom -D <your device from dmesg | grep tty> | tee myoutput
 ```

-The cons of minicom is we have to put the timestamp option every time back and it is boring to used it along a separated parsing script.
+The drawback of minicom is we have to put back the timestamp option every time and it is boring to use it along a separated parsing script.

 ## Getting Started
 Download the project on your computer.